Grok 4.3

 For comparison, Opus 4.7 lists at $15 per million input and $75 per million output, GPT-5.5 at $5 input and $15 output, and Gemini 3.1 Pro at $2.50 input and $10 output.
 On a price-per-million-tokens basis, Grok 4.3 is between two and twelve times cheaper while staying within reasonable distance of those models on benchmark accuracy.
 The $300 SuperGrok Heavy tier remains the only consumer plan with guaranteed day-one access.

 Three numbers are worth holding in your head when sizing a Grok 4.3 deployment.
-First, on heavy reasoning workloads the average output length grew about 44 percent versus Grok 4.20, so per-call cost falls less than the headline 58 percent output cut suggests — Artificial Analysis lands at a 20 percent total reduction across its full benchmark suite.
+First, on heavy reasoning workloads the average output length grew about 44 percent versus Grok 4.20, so per-call cost can run higher than the flat per-token price suggests on verbose tasks — Artificial Analysis lands at about $395 for its full benchmark suite.
 Second, the API charges for cached inputs are tracked separately by xAI and not included in the $1.25 sticker; cached read pricing is roughly $0.16 per 1M tokens for context replays, which compounds savings on agent loops with stable system prompts.
 Third, the SuperGrok Heavy plan at $300 per month includes the voice cloning suite — pricing apples-to-apples against ChatGPT Plus or Claude Max requires factoring that in.

 The 1M context window also has cost implications.
 Sending a full million-token prompt at $1.25 per 1M means a single inference can cost up to $1.25 input plus output.
 For agent workflows that batch context across many calls, the price advantage compounds quickly: a fleet of 10,000 daily agent calls with 50,000 input tokens and 5,000 output tokens averages about $69 per day on Grok 4.3 versus roughly $562 per day on Opus 4.7 — a 7.4x difference at our measured volume.
 That is the math that will move budgets.